 This is a recent concept in the gaming industry, although the community continuously expands.

-Play to own incentivize the players to participate in the game.
-Players are incentivized to have a stake in the game's success, to contribute to the platform for achieving specific tasks, or reaching a milestone in a game.
+Play-to-own incentivizes the players to participate in the game.
+Players are incentivized to have a stake in the game's success, to contribute to the platform for achieving specific tasks or reaching a milestone in a game.
 This motivates them to continue playing and contributing to the game's success, which drives the ecosystem's and community's growth.

 These are revolutions in the gaming industry.